 0.88 cubic ft. (about 0.88 boxes)

-Mildred F. Taylor was a Republican from Lyons, Wayne County, NY.
-Taylor was a delegate to the Republican National Convention from New York in 1940, 1948, 1952 (alternate),and 1960; the chairman of the Wayne County Republican Committee 1946; and a member of the Assembly of the New York State Legislature, 1946-1960.
-Taylor who also served on the Join Committee on Historic Sites, was also the first woman to become a member of the Ways and Means Committee in 1953.
+Mildred F. Taylor was a Republican politican from Lyons, Wayne County, New York.
+Taylor was a delegate to the Republican National Convention from New York in 1940, 1948, 1952 (alternate),and 1960; the chairman of the Wayne County Republican Committee, 1943-1956; and a member of the Assembly of the New York State Legislature, 1946-1960.
+This collection documents her vast political experiences, including her work on the Joint Lesiglative Committee on Historic Sites.

 The Julius Volker Papers document Assemblyman Volker's work related to New York State Assembly sessions and legislation from 1958-1966, including undated material.
 Also included are papers relating to Mr. Volker's professional development as a lawyer.

 This collection contains papers related to Malcolm Wilson and political career as governor of New York.
 Included are news articles, press conferences and other materials relating to his political career during the years 1971-1974.